Document last updated 4/8/2016.

 If I am in a permanently unconscious state, and I do not choose to prolong my life, what will the doctor do?

 Your doctor will avoid life-sustaining treatment, including CPR, but will continue to provide technologically supplied nutrition and hydration unless your living will document says it should be withdrawn or withheld.
 Your doctor will continue efforts to keep you comfortable and pain-free.
-In other words, if you choose to withhold nutrition/hydration, you will die naturally; otherwise, you will live until infection or organ failure causes your death.

 Can my living will say I want treatment to be continued using every available means to keep me alive if I become critically ill?